uf-mil-archive/PropaGator/server_interaction/readme.md

 # Usage

-A FULL EXAMPLE OF USAGE IS FOUND IN THE test_main MISSION UNDER boat_launch
+A FULL EXAMPLE OF USAGE IS FOUND IN THE test_main MISSION UNDER boat_launch.
+PLEASE refer to this example to see how everything works.

 When writing a mission that requires interaction with the server, one must import server interaction by:

     from server_interaction import json_server_proxy

 Additionaly an instance of server_interaction must be created.
 The constructor takes in the server URL/IP address and the course that is being attempted.
 Example:

+(We yield to make sure the instance is created)

     s =  yield json_server_proxy.get_server(nh)